-- nominated Deloitte & Touche and M. Rayfield as the external auditor and designated auditor of Anglo American South Africa Limited Group respectively to the shareholders for appointment as auditor for the financial year ended 31 December 2016, and ensured that the appointment complied with all applicable legal and regulatory requirements for the appointment of an auditor; - reviewed the audit, evaluated the effectiveness of the auditor and its independence, and evaluated the external auditor's internal quality control procedures; - · obtained the annual written statement from the auditor that its independence was not impaired; - determined the nature and extent of all non-audit services provided by the external auditor and preapproved all non-audit services undertaken: - obtained assurance that no member of the external audit team had been employed by the Company or its subsidiaries during the year; - · obtained assurances from the external auditor that adequate accounting records were being maintained; - considered whether any reportable irregularities had been identified and reported by the external auditors in terms of the Auditing Profession Act, No 26 of 2005 and determined that there were none; and - approved the external auditor and the designated independent auditor for each of the of Anglo American South Africa Limited Group's South African subsidiary companies including Anglo American SA Finance Limited taking into consideration the Company's HDSA policies.
+- nominated Deloitte & Touche and M. Rayfield as the external auditor and designated auditor of Anglo American South Africa Limited Group respectively to the shareholders for appointment as auditor for the financial year ended 31 December 2017, and ensured that the appointment complied with all applicable legal and regulatory requirements for the appointment of an auditor; - nominated Deloitte & Touche and V. Sangoni as the external auditor and designated auditor of Anglo American SA Finance Limited respectively to the shareholders for appointment as auditor for the financial year ended 31 December 2017, and ensured that the appointment complied with all applicable legal and regulatory requirements for the appointment of an auditor; - approved the external audit engagement letter, the plan and the budgeted audit fees payable to the external auditor; - reviewed the audit, evaluated the effectiveness of the auditor and its independence, and evaluated the external auditor's internal quality control procedures; - · obtained the annual written statement from the auditor that its independence was not impaired; - determined the nature and extent of all non-audit services provided by the external auditor and preapproved all non-audit services undertaken; - obtained assurance that no member of the external audit team had been employed by the Company or its subsidiaries during the year; - obtained assurances from the external auditor that adequate accounting records were being maintained; - considered whether any reportable irregularities had been identified and reported by the external auditors in terms of the Auditing Profession Act, No 26 of 2005 and determined that there were none; and - approved the external auditor and the designated independent auditor for each of the Anglo American South Africa Limited Group's South African subsidiary companies including Anglo American SA Finance Limited taking into consideration the Company's HDSA policies.